Embeddings between Barron spaces with higher order activation functions: Discussion and conclusion

 The embeddings, for which we assume that neither is a $\repu_s$, cover many of the changes that are made to existing activation function in order to find new ones to use.
 Examples of such changes are scaling and shifting (compare $logi$ with $\tanh$), taking a linear combination (compare leaky $\relu$ with $\relu$) and taking a derivative (compare $SoftPlus$ with $logi$).

+\begin{remark} Throughout this work, we use $\X=[-1,1]^d$.
+This allows us to remove the dependence on $x$ when it appears in the bound of an integral.
+Relaxing this to, for instance $\R^d$, breaks many proofs.
+In particular, it breaks the hierachy of the RePU-Barron spaces. $\repu_s$-Barron functions grow at infinity at most like $\norm{x}^s$.
+This means that a function like $\repu_{s+1}$ is not in this space.
+We also used $\Omega=\R^{d+1}$.
+In contrast to the case with $\X$, this can be relaxed to smaller sets.
+However, the proof techniques used in this work suggest that, when one Barron space embeds into another, the latter will have a larger parameter space $\Omega$ than the former. \end{remark}

 Although our results cover many activation functions, we have only provided affirmative statements, i.e. we provided statements that show a suitable push-forward map $\Theta$ exists and we provided no statements that show no such map can exist.
-Consider as an example the sawtooth wave function $\sawtooth_{A,p}$ with amplitude $A$ and period $p$ as activation function.
-This function has been used to show the relevance of depth in neural networks with $\relu$ as the activation function [\cite{telgarsky_representation_2015}].
-It has a series representation in terms of $\sin$ given by
+To show that a particular embedding cannot exist, we can use the smoothness of the activation functions.
+If $\phi\in C^1(\R)$, then all functions